Wireless charging explained: Power your iPhone or Android phone wire-free

 What are the advantages of wireless charging?

-- Safer way to transfer power to your phone.
+- A safe way to transfer power to your phone.

-- Simple to just drop your phone on the charging pad.
+- Simple to just drop your phone on the charging stand.

 - Puts less strain on the charging port of your phone.

-- Qi wireless charging pads being installed in various places around the world, if you run out of juice and don't have a cable you can still charge your phone.
+- Qi wireless charging pads are being installed in various places around the world, if you run out of juice and don't have a cable you can still charge your phone.

 What are the disadvantages of wireless charging?

-- Wireless charging is slower, especially for phones with Quick Charge technology - plugging into a wall outlet will be much, much quicker for those devices.
+- Wireless charging is usually slower than wired - plugging into a wall outlet will be much quicker for a lot of devices, particularly via USB-C.

 - If you've got your phone charging via a cable, you can still hold it and use it as normal.
 If you take your phone off a wireless charging pad to use it, it stops charging.